SharmileeS/AmazonReviewsML/README.md

 labels to the given data using overall rating (If rating > 3, set label as 'pos' else 'neg').
 Next, it splits the extracted content to given <i> training_ <percent>.json </i> and <i> testing_ <percent>.json </i> files under the TrainFiles and TestFiles folder.
 It then calls the train_sentiment_analysis function and performs training using the NaiveBayesClassifier and gives trainer classifier as output.
-It then calls the test_sentiment_analysis function and tests the data using this classifier, evaluates pos/neg and gives the label distribution for each review - <i> stats_result.json (which shows the predicted orientation of the review)  </i>.
+It then calls the test_sentiment_analysis function and tests the data using this classifier, evaluates pos/neg and gives the label distribution for each review - </i> stats_result.json (which shows the predicted orientation of the review)  </i>.
 The program also shows top informative features as an output - <i> features_information.txt </i> </p>